 Throughout the year, the GIR editorial team delivers daily news, surveys and features; organises the liveliest events ('GIR Live'); and provides our readers with innovative tools and know-how products.
-In addition, assisted by external contributors, we curate a range of comprehensive regional reviews - online and in print - that go deeper into developments than our journalistic output is able.
+In addition, assisted by external contributors, we curate a range of comprehensive regional reviews - online and in print - that go deeper into developments than the exigencies of journalism allow.

-The Europe, Middle East and Africa Investigations Review 2020, which you are reading, is part of that series.
-It contains insight and thought leadership, from 32 pre-eminent practitioners from these regions.
+The Europe, Middle East and Africa Investigations Review 2021, which you are reading, is part of that series.
+It contains insight and thought leadership from 30 pre-eminent practitioners around these regions.

-Across 11 chapters, spanning around 150 pages, it provides an invaluable retrospective and primer.
 All contributors are vetted for their standing and knowledge before being invited to take part.
-Together, these contributors capture and interpret the most substantial recent international investigations developments of the past year, with footnotes and relevant statistics.
-Other chapters provide valuable background so you can get up to speed quickly on the essentials of a particular topic.
+Together they capture and interpret the most substantial recent international investigations developments of the past year, with footnotes and relevant statistics.
+The result is a book that is an invaluable horizon scanning tool.

-This edition covers France, Germany, Italy, Nigeria, Romania, Russia, Switzerland and the UK from multiple angles; has overviews on trends in anti-money laundering, and how to remediate, to use the parlance, issues inside African business.
+This edition covers France, Germany, Italy, Romania, Russia, Switzerland and the UK; and has overviews on trends in anti-money laundering; compliance programmes in Central and Eastern Europe; and how to conduct a root cause analysis in Africa, with the aid of a hypothetical case study.